erf-model/ERF/Docs/sphinx_doc/validation/validation.rst

 comparison for the sake of validation would be species and temperature profiles.
-Well known solution profiles from experiments and highly resolved mesh converged 1-D Cantera simulations will be used to establish the accuracy of PeleC.
+Well known solution profiles from experiments and highly resolved mesh converged 1-D Cantera simulations will be used to establish the accuracy of ERF.
 In addition to profiles, a comparison of extinction strain rate will be also be made against the values obtained from 1-D Cantera simulation.
-Finally, we will also validate that PeleC simulations predict the correct premixed flame speed in the low strain rate limit.
+Finally, we will also validate that ERF simulations predict the correct premixed flame speed in the low strain rate limit.

 .. note::